simonklit/slum-cms/README.md

  1. Download the Slum CMS source, and place it in a folder anywhere on your server.
 Could be "slum" at the webroot, but that is optional.

 ##Initial Configuration##
- 1. Go to the db/users.json file, and change the username as you see please.
-The password in the md5-hash is "1234".
-As of current release, it is not possible to change user information, so you have to delete the user and create a new one, and then manually grant it "root" privileges (by adding "priv": "root"), if you want to change the password - which you do want to.
+ 1. Login by going (with your browser) to the directory in which you have placed Slum CMS, and using the following login information: Username: *rootuser* Password: *1234*.
+ 2. Click "Manage Users"
+ 3. Add a new user with the desired information
+ 4. Go to the db/users.json file, and add "priv": "root" to the newly created user.
+It is important that you add a comma after the password line.
+Make it look identical (except for actual username and password) to the entry above, the one with rootuser.
- 2. Move the users.json file to a newly created directory, and rename it.
+ 5. Move the users.json file to a newly created directory, and rename it.
 Change the information accordingly in the "config.php" file.
 (This is **important** for security reasons)

 ##Usage##